YuvalRaziel/YuvalRaziel/README.md

-A mathematician who likes to write code for fum.
+A mathematician who likes to write code for fun.

 <!---
 YuvalRaziel/YuvalRaziel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.